manigandancodes/100-days-of-code/log.md

 ### Day 69: January 11, 2020
 I practiced more javascript algorithms, also learned about code optimization and code splitting, it was fun.
 #webdevelopment #coding

+### Day 70: January 12, 2020
+I learned about CRUD operation on the server with nodejs, also learned about Big 0 time and space complexity.
+#webdevelopment
+#coding